Georgette Mosbacher: Personal life

-Based in Manhattan, in the 1970s Mosbacher was married to Robert Muir, and after their divorce in 1977, for a time she was married to George Barrie, the CEO of Fabergé and Brut Productions.
+Based in Manhattan, in the 1970s Mosbacher was married to Robert Muir, and after their divorce in 1977, for a time was married to George Barrie, the CEO of Fabergé and Brut Productions.
 On March 1, 1985, she married Robert Mosbacher, moving to Houston.
 In 1989 President, George H. W. Bush appointed Robert Mosbacher to the position of United States Secretary of Commerce.
 On June 12, 1990, she was robbed at gun point in front of her hotel room at the Barbizon Plaza in Manhattan (now Trump Parc).
 She dove into an elevator, the door of which unexpectedly opened, rang the alarm and rode it to the ground floor; the gunman vanished with her jewelry and handbag.
 After 13 years of marriage, Georgette Mosbacher and her husband divorced in 1998.
 In 2017, she gave a brief video tour of her Fifth Avenue home, discussing her many distinguished guests at parties there, on the NBC television series Open House.